Foreign Influence Risk Index (FIRI)

 Challenges

-Challenge: FIRI was the first project UX project of my career, and I was the lead and only UX Product Designer.
-While users and stakeholders at both Seerist and Deloitte were happy with the shipped product, and in retrospective, there are aspects of design and usability that I would do differently now three years into my career.
+Challenge: FIRI was not only my first project as the lead and sole Product UX/UI Designer, but also the first UX project of my career.
+While both users and stakeholders at Seerist and Deloitte were satisfied with the final product, I recognize that, in hindsight, there are design and usability aspects I would approach differently now, three years into my career.

-Solution: I’ve provided conceptual reimagined wireframes that more closely adhere to UX standards, and would align more closely with recently created Seerist UI guidelines, which I believe is important for product consistency.
+Solution: I’ve provided conceptual reimagined wireframes that more closely adhere to UX Heuristics, and would align more closely with recently created Seerist platform UI guidelines, which I believe is important for consistency across products.

-Solution: I created a set of UI Guidelines for FIRI that focused on usability.
-For example, I used Seerist’s Lime Green to guide users in key user flows (navigation, buttons, etc).
+Solution: To address this, I developed a set of UI guidelines for FIRI that prioritized usability.
+For example, I used Seerist's Lime Green to highlight key user flows, such as navigation and buttons, ensuring usability in user navigation.

-Challenge: FIRI was developed in a separate tool “Streamlit” from Seerist.
-Streamlit was chosen by the Chief Technology Officer as it aligned with future product goals, but it also meant certain limitations with map and component function.
-The engineer wasn’t assigned until a few months into the project, so early wireframe designs needed to be iterated on to accommodate Streamlit limitations.
+Challenge: FIRI was developed in a separate tool, Streamlit, chosen by the Chief Technology Officer for its alignment with future product goals.
+However, this decision introduced limitations in map functionality and component integration.
+Additionally, due to the delayed assignment of an engineer, early wireframe designs had to be iterated to accommodate these Streamlit constraints.

-Solution: I worked closely with the engineer to understand the limitations of Streamlit and provide the best design solutions with usability possible within these limitations.
+Solution: I collaborated closely with the engineer to understand Streamlit's limitations and developed optimal design solutions that balanced usability within these constraints.

 Low fidelity wireframes were created based on feedback received from weekly meeting interviews with stakeholders from Seerist and Deloitte.